 Research Interest and Biography

 I am exploring a new paradigm in machine learning that integrates principles of physics dynamics and mathematics, aiming to address some of the pressing challenges in artificial intelligence, such as effectiveness, interpretability, and robustness.
-My current work focuses on three significant areas: the complexity of neural network design, the vulnerability of neural networks to perturbations, and the practical validation of this emerging paradigm.
-Through my research on dynamics-driven continuous graph neural networks, dynamics-guided robust neural networks, and perception-decision practices, I have had the opportunity to contribute to both theoretical insights and practical applications.
-Looking ahead, I am eager to further enhance our understanding of this innovative machine learning paradigm and explore its potential to transform the landscape of artificial intelligence.
+My current work focuses on dynamics-driven continuous graph neural networks, dynamics-guided robust neural networks, and perception-decision practices.

-I am currently a research fellow at the School of Electrical and Electronic Engineering in Nanyang Technological Universty (NTU).
-I received the B.S. degree in Electronic Information Science and Technology from University of Science and Technology of China (USTC) in 2015, and the Ph.D. degree from NTU in 2020, supervised by Prof. Tay Wee Peng.
+I am currently a Professor (特任教授) at the University of Science and Technology of China (USTC).
+Before that, I was a research fellow at Nanyang Technological Universty (NTU).
+I received the B.S. degree in Electronic Information Science and Technology from USTC in 2015, and the Ph.D. degree from NTU in 2020, supervised by Prof. Tay Wee Peng.

 News